 - attend school

-in California.6 They have to do so every year, within five (5) working days of their birthday...and every time they move.7
+- every year, within five (5) working days of their birthday, and

-When a California registered sex offender moves, s/he has to notify both the law enforcement agency in the place where s/he is moving to...and the agency in the place where s/he is moving from.8
+Also, when a California registered sex offender moves, s/he has to notify both the law enforcement agency in the place where s/he is moving to—and the agency in the place where s/he is moving from.9

-- most violations of California rape law under the Penal Code's 261 sections,
+- most violations of California rape law under the California Penal Code's 261 sections,

 - Penal Code 243.4 PC sexual battery,

-- forced acts involving oral copulation by force or fear, Penal Code 286 sodomy, and/or Penal Code 289 forcible penetration with a foreign object,
+- forced non-intercourse sex acts such as oral copulation by force or fear or Penal Code 289 forcible penetration with a foreign object,

-- human trafficking for prostitution-related purposes, including violations of California's laws against pimping and pandering, or for child pornography purposes.11
+- human trafficking for prostitution-related purposes or for child pornography purposes.10

 Residing in California

-Example: Carson is convicted of child pornography charges in California.
-As soon as he has served his sentence, he moves to Oregon.
+Example: Carson is convicted of Penal Code 243.4 sexual battery in California.
+After he finishes serving his sentence, he moves to Oregon.

-- written notice of the fact that you will be required to register as a sex offender if you are convicted of your charged offense (which is found in the official complaint that informs you of the crimes with which you are being charged),
+- written notice, usually in the official complaint that informs you of the crimes with which you are being charged;

-- verbal notice by the prosecutor prior to your guilty or no contest plea,
+- verbal notice by the prosecutor before you plead guilty or “no contest” to an eligible offense;

-- verbal notice by the judge when you are sentenced, and
+- verbal notice by the judge when you are sentenced; and/or

 - written and/or verbal notice by the Department of Corrections when you are released from jail or prison.16